 - The accusations were false.

-Police need probable cause to believe that the loiterer is seeking to commit a crime.
+Police need probable cause to believe that you are seeking to commit a crime.
 If they lack probable cause, detention and arrest for loitering violates the Fourth Amendment.
 Any evidence found as a result of the arrest will be excluded from court.
 This can doom all of the criminal charges stemming from the arrest, including those that are more severe than the loitering allegation.

-Defendants who had a lawful purpose for their actions can explain this to defend against a charge for loitering.
-This can prevent a prosecutor from proving that they were lingering for an unlawful reason.
+If you had a lawful purpose for your actions, you can explain this to defend against a charge for loitering.
+This can prevent a prosecutor from proving that you were lingering for an unlawful reason.

 Many loitering accusations are false.
 They come from people who have an ulterior motive for calling the police.
-Sometimes they are done out of revenge against the person who gets arrested.
+Sometimes they are done out of revenge.
 Evidence that the accuser had an ulterior motive for calling the police can undermine a loitering case.

 6. What are the penalties?